-Security called in to patrol open evening
+Security guards were drafted in to patrol a school open evening after a deputy head was attacked.

 Gary Dreher was off work for more than a week after he was assaulted at the gates of St James' high, a secondary school in Exeter, during an event for prospective pupils.